How to properly work with AJAX on WordPress (WP_AJAX)

 Hi there.

 This time I'm back with WP AJAX.
-Simple to use and easy to code.

 Actually using Ajax directly into your plugin or theme is a little immature way.
 Cause you'll have to keep track of your files to make it work, which sometime become difficult.
 That's where WP_Ajax make things comfortable.